MoazTahir/Machine-Learning/Supervised Learning/Naive Bayes/README.md

 ## References

-- Zhang, H. (2004).
-"The Optimality of Naive Bayes." *AAAI*.
+- Harry Zhang.
+"The Optimality of Naive Bayes." *AAAI*, 2004.
-- Murphy, K. P. *Machine Learning: A Probabilistic Perspective.*
+- Kevin Patrick Murphy. *Machine Learning: A Probabilistic Perspective.*
 - UCI Machine Learning Repository — Mushroom dataset documentation.

 Consult these resources alongside the notebook to deepen intuition and adapt the pipeline to other categorical domains.